 Winged unicorns?

 Winglord will instantly feel familiar to seasoned jousters.
 One or two players can compete, at the same time, controlled by either the computer or another humanoid that you may have lying about your house.
-Each level is of a similar design with platforms that prove to be of strategic use.
+Of course, each level is of a similar design with platforms that can/will prove to be of strategic use.
 As with the original, the screens feature a wrap-around design when reaching the edge.
 However, the eggs are gone and there are ceiling vents.

-Yes, there are some alternative changes plus some are quite peculiar ones I must say.
-Gone are the lanky ostriches for unicorns.
-And unicorns don't lay eggs but these majestic beasts love to strut their stuff - just watch them walk.
+Yes, there are some alternative changes and also some that are peculiar ones.
+Gone are the lanky ostriches for unicorns - and unicorns don't lay eggs.
+But these majestic beasts love to strut their stuff - just watch them walk.
 So cool.
 Battling against enemy knights follows the same format but they now feature some unexpected traits and there are even buzzy bees too.
 Best of all, some medieval knights are expert jousters with exceptional skills.
+Beware!

 This isn't good, I'm about to be pounced on or stung to death at any moment!